Skip to content

 Tax efficiency?

 P2P interest = savings income.
 1,000 personal savings allowance (standard rate) or 500 (upper rate) tax-free.
 Above allowance: taxed at marginal rate.
-Innovative Finance tax-advantaged savings account (IFISA) wraps P2P tax-free up to tax-advantaged savings account limit (20k/year).
+Innovative Finance tax-advantaged account (IFISA) wraps P2P tax-free up to tax-advantaged account limit (20k/year).
 Always use IFISA for P2P investing - significant tax saving for higher earners.

 P2P vs corporate bonds?

-Corporate bonds: regulated, FSCS protection (within tax-advantaged savings account/wrapper), liquid (sell on secondary market), lower yields (3-5%).
+Corporate bonds: regulated, FSCS protection (within tax-advantaged account/wrapper), liquid (sell on secondary market), lower yields (3-5%).
 P2P: unregulated, no FSCS, illiquid, higher yields (5-8% net).
 Risk-adjusted: corporate bonds usually better.
 P2P only justified for income-focused investors comfortable with default risk and platform risk.

 Related Calculators